slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- H.L.
 Mencken*
 > *"I have often wondered how it is that every man loves himself more than all the rest of men, but yet sets less value on his own opinion of himself than on the opinion of others."
 -- Marcus Aurelius, Meditations*
-> *"No one can make you feel inferior without your consent."
--- Eleanor Roosevelt*

 - you don't need to have an opinion about everything. get fewer opinions about way fewer things. then interrogate your stronger opinions.
 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice.*